smathot/materials_for_P0010.5/manuscript/md/__supplementary__.md

  id: TblExp3Int
  source: exp3.int.csv
  caption:
   The LME for Exp.
-3, including the effects of task instruction and task instruction x pupil size interaction.
-Dual task is used as reference task instruction.
+3, including the effects of condition and condition x pupil size interaction.
+Dual task is used as reference condition.
+Based on an LME model with by-participant random intercept and random slopes for pupil size and condition.
 --%

+# Pupil-size transformations

+%TblTransform lists the Akaike's Information Criterion (AIC) values of the LME models for different pupil-size transformations.
+Low AIC values are better.
+The model shown in %TblExp1 corresponds to the *D*^-1^ model.
+Strikingly, transformations that reduces positive skewness work better than transformations that introduce positive skewness.
+Pupil-size area (*D*^2^), which we and others have frequently used as dependent measure [@Mathôt2013Plos;@Mathôt2014JVis;@Mathôt2014JExpPsy], is clearly suboptimal, at least for the present purpose.

+%--
+table:
+ id: TblTransform
+ source: transform.csv
+ caption: |
+  Akaike's Information Criterion (AIC) values of LME models with different pupil-size transformations.
+--%

 # Relationship between luminance and saliency

 It is well known that luminance is the primary determinant of pupil size [e.g., @Ellis1981]: The pupil constricts when looking at, or even attending to [@Binda2013Neurosci;@Mathôt2013Plos], bright surfaces.
 Therefore, if luminance were consistently and positively correlated with visual saliency, and if this were not controlled for, a pupillary light response might fully explain our results.
-Our primary way to control for this potential confound is by estimating pupillary luminance maps, and entering values from these maps as fixed effects into the models, as described above and in the main text.
+Our primary way to control for this potential confound is by estimating pupillary luminance maps, and entering values from these maps as control predictor into the models, as described above and in the main text.

 %--
 figure: